The British Esports Association's Advisory Board

 Ceirnan "Excoundrel" Lowe

-Ceirnan "Excoundrel" Lowe is an Esports broadcaster with over four years experience in the UK Esports industry, covering multiple titles as a colour caster.
+Ceirnan "Excoundrel" Lowe is an esports broadcaster with over four years experience in the UK esports industry, covering multiple titles as a colour caster.

-He previously studied medicine at university but have left the field and found a home within the Esports industry.
+He previously studied medicine at university but have left the field and found a home within the esports industry.
 He has cast a host of games from League of Legends to Hearthstone and Vainglory, for a range of companies.

 Michael "ODEE" O'Dell

-Team Dignitas president
+Team Dignitas general manager